Nianze/nianze.github.io/content/post/2018-02-01-manage-resource-with-objects.md

 std::tr1::shared_ptr<int> pInt(new int[1024]); // same problem
 ```

-In item 18, having `createInvestment` returning a raw pointer type is error-prone, and we'll see that an interface modification is preferred.
+Since having `createInvestment` returning a raw pointer type is error-prone, we'll see in item 18 that an interface modification is preferred.